-with powertrains with two modes of operation the in-use energy consumption shall be defined separately for each mode of operation, so that overall in-use energy consumption may be defined.
+[For vehicles with powertrains with two modes of operation the in-use energy consumption shall be defined separately for each mode of operation, so that overall in-use energy consumption may be defined.
 An additional formula shall be used to account also for changes to the share of operation in Mode 1 and Mode 2 that may result from accounting for the discrepancy and deterioration factors for each mode of operation.